-Believe it or not, Kinect is still a thing.
-Kung-Fu has been Live on PlayStation 3, had a High Impact on Xbox 360, and now it's kicking it up a notch on Xbox One, but is it worth getting off the couch for a third time?
+Believe it or not, Kinect is still a thing and Kung-Fu has been Live on PlayStation 3, had a High Impact on Xbox 360, and now it's kicking it up a notch on Xbox One.
+But, is it worth getting off the couch for a third time?

 Between stages, you're prompted to pose in certain positions.
 Then, you're treated to a humorous comic book story sequence that you star in.
 Watching these unfold is a ton of fun.
 On a visual level, Kung-Fu for Kinect is really nothing special.
 The enemies are generic and unmemorable and the same can be said about the environments.
 Don't get me wrong, it doesn't look bad but it could use a lot more polish and flair.
 The music is enjoyable complete with stereotypical Kung-Fu vibes and orchestral pieces while sound effects make the impact of every connecting blow satisfying.
 Also, the voices during the story scenes are well done as they provide even more levity to the equation.
 Overall, you don't get much to admire in-game but starring in your own comic book sure is delightful.